 The draft village design statement includes analysis of the character of the village and provides guidance on the form and design of new development.
 It covers the village of Diseworth and the surrounding countryside.

 Draft Diseworth Village Design Statement August 2020 (Word Document, 0.1 Mb)

 Map of the area covered by the Draft Diseworth Village Design Statement August 2020 (PDF Document, 0.65 Mb)

-Next steps: The parish council and district council will review the comments received by the deadline and decide on any changes needed.
-The expectation is that the village design statement will then be adopted by the district council as a Supplementary Planning Document.
+Next steps: The parish council and district council will review the comments we have received and decide on any changes needed to the draft village design statement as a result.
+The expectation is that the village design statement will be adopted by the district council as a Supplementary Planning Document.
 This will mean that it will become a material consideration when planning applications in Diseworth area are considered.